-It is an honor and a joy to welcome you to the 2018/2019 school year as the new Director of the African Studies Program.
-My name is Nancy Kendall.
-I am a professor in the Department of Educational Policy Studies (School of Education), and I have been a member of the African Studies program since I arrived at UW-Madison 13 years ago.
+I am honored and thrilled to welcome you to the 2021/2022 academic year as the new Director of the African Studies Program.
+My name is Luís Madureira.
+I am a professor in the Department of African Cultural Studies, and I have been a member of the African Studies program since I joined UW-Madison almost three decades ago.

-ASP was founded over 55 years ago by Phillip Curtin and Jan Vansina—two scholars whose work has fundamentally shaped our understanding of Africa’s past and present.
-Most recently, Neil Kodesh held the role of Director, and I want to take this opportunity to thank him for his phenomenal stewardship and vision of the Program.
-Neil steered and strengthened UW-Madison’s African Studies Program through the sometimes rough waters of shrinking Federal support for area studies with grace and farsightedness.
-Thanks to his work, and the work of our incredible Associate Director, Aleia McCord, the UW-Madison African Studies Program has been selected to receive funding under the Title VI National Resource Centers (NRC) Program and the Foreign Language and Area Studies (FLAS) Fellowships Program from the U.S. Department of Education.
-These funds are awarded competitively to area studies programs around the nation once every four years.
-Title VI support will be leveraged to expand the reach of our influence by sharing our African studies resources with the wider community, nation, and world; and to create innovative, cross-disciplinary area studies training that prepares our students to serve the nation.
+Thanks to their efforts, and the work of our exceptional Associate Director, Aleia McCord, the UW-Madison African Studies Program has been selected to receive funding under the Title VI National Resource Centers (NRC) Program and the Foreign Language and Area Studies (FLAS) Fellowships Program from the U.S. Department of Education.
+These funds are awarded competitively to area studies programs around the country once every four years.
+Title VI support will be leveraged to expand the reach of our influence by sharing our African studies resources with the wider community, nation, and world; and to create innovative, cross-disciplinary area studies training that prepares our students.

 The Foreign Language and Area Studies (FLAS) Fellowships program provides academic year and summer fellowships to undergraduate and graduate students to support African language learning and the development of area studies expertise.
 The African Studies Program awards 15-20 such fellowships each year, helping students study over 15 least commonly taught African languages including Luganda, Makua, Xhosa, Kinyarwanda, Wolof, and Yoruba, among others.
 As a National Resource Center (NRC), the African Studies Program has a federal mandate to support African language and area studies education on campus and in the wider community.
 FLAS Funds will be used to support African language instruction at UW-Madison, for high-quality public programming including our Africa at Noon seminar series, and to continue our successful outreach efforts.
 Each year our outreach programs reach over 8,000 people, bringing a little bit of Africa to K-12 classrooms and public spaces across the state of Wisconsin.
-I am particularly excited to strengthen the collaboration between African Studies and the School of Education, and to reach even more teachers and their students throughout the state.
+I am especially looking forward to strengthening the collaboration between African Studies and CALS, the School of Education, the School of Human Ecology, and the School of Medicine and Public Health to reach even more colleagues across campus and more teachers and students throughout the state.